Sell Data to AI Algorithms Without Revealing It: Secure Data Valuation and Sharing via Homomorphic Encryption: Experiments

 \subsubsection{Generative LLM: GPT-2 on WikiText-2}

-We extended our evaluation to a large generative language model, GPT-2, on a next-token prediction task over the WikiText-2 corpus.
+We extend our evaluation to a large generative language model, GPT-2, on a next-token prediction task over the WikiText-2 corpus.
 GPT-2 presents unique challenges: gradients span tens of millions of parameters, and autoregressive architectures require deeper stacks of attention–MLP layers.
-We therefore adopt a surgical LoRA placement strategy, applying low-rank adapters (rank 4) only to the feed-forward sublayers that dominate directional gradient flow during next-token prediction.
-This insight reduces the per-example gradient to a remarkably compact 384-dimensional vector—small enough for fast encrypted operations yet rich enough to reproduce plaintext influence values with near-perfect fidelity.
+We therefore adopt a surgical LoGra placement strategy, applying low-rank adapters (rank 4) only to the feed-forward sublayers that dominate directional gradient flow during next-token prediction.
+This insight reduces the per-example gradient to a remarkably compact 384-dimensional vector, which is small enough for fast encrypted operations yet rich enough to reproduce plaintext influence values with near-perfect fidelity.